xmatters/terraform-provider-xmatters/README.md

 # xMatters Terraform Provider

 This Terraform provider enables users to interact with the xMatters platform via its REST API.
-The provider allows management of various xMatters objects such as users, devices, and services using Terraform configuration files.
+The provider allows management of various xMatters objects such as users, groups, devices, and services using Terraform configuration files.

 ## Features